Programs and Partnerships

 The mission of UW Oshkosh STEM Outreach is to integrate the STEM efforts on campus to community and school-based programs and initiatives.
 We offer informal educational opportunities for students in grades K-12 to learn more about science, technology, engineering and math.
 We also provide professional development for teachers to assist them in delivering current and accurate scienti c information to their students.
 Learn more

-Through the partnership of UW Oshkosh and the global energy-systems leader, the Viessmann Group of Allendorf, Germany, the College of Letters and Science provides unparalleled educational opportunities for developing student expertise at the crossroads of science, sustainability, and private/public partnerships.
+Through the partnership of UW Oshkosh and the global energy-systems leader, the Viessmann Group of Allendorf, Germany, the College of Letters and Science and the College of Business provide unparalleled educational opportunities for developing student expertise at the crossroads of science, sustainability, and private/public partnerships.

-The collaboration of Viessmann with the College of Letters and Science and the UW Oshkosh Foundation has nurtured a surge in energy research and development in northeastern Wisconsin, including the first-ever industrial scale dry fermentation anaerobic biodigester in the Americas, a wet digester plant and public education center at Rosendale Dairy, and a first-of-a-kind smaller “Titan 55” digester at the family-owned Allen Farm.
+The collaboration of Viessmann with the College of Letters and Science and the College of Business has nurtured a surge in energy research and development in northeastern Wisconsin, including the first-ever industrial scale dry fermentation anaerobic biodigester in the Americas, a wet digester plant and public education center at Rosendale Dairy, and a first-of-a-kind smaller “Titan 55” digester at the family-owned Allen Farm.

 The Viessmann Endowed Chair in Sustainable Technology allows UW Oshkosh to play a visionary and international academic leadership role in renewable energy technologies.
 In 2013, Dr. Greg Kleinheinz was named the first Viessmann Chair.
 Learn more